The stochastic sandpile model on complete graphs

 \begin{proof} Trivially, (i) implies (ii).
 It is also straightforward to show that (iii) implies (i).
 Let $c$ be a SR state.
 By Theorem~\ref{thm:SR_general} there exists a sink-rooted orientation $\OO$ of $G$ that is compatible with $c$.
-But if $G'$ is acyclic, this means that any sink-rooted orientation of $G$ is acyclic (there can be no directed cycles containing the sink, since it is a root of the orientation).
+But if $G'$ is a forest, it contains no cycles, so that any sink-rooted orientation of $G$ is acyclic (there can be no directed cycles containing the sink, since it is a root of the orientation).
 Therefore $\OO$ is an acyclic sink-rooted orientation of $G$, compatible with $c$, and so $c$ is DR by Theorem~\ref{thm:DR_general}.

 It therefore remains to show that (ii) implies (iii), which we do by contraposition.
 Suppose that $G'$ contains a cycle $(i_1, \ldots i_k, i_1)$.
 Let $G''$ be the graph $G$ with all edges of this cycle removed, and $\OO'$ be a sink-rooted orientation of $G''$.
 Now let $\OO$ be the sink-rooted orientation of $G$ obtained by adding the directed cycle $i_1 \orighta i_2 \orighta \cdots \orighta i_k \orighta i_1$ to $\OO'$, and define $c$ to be the minimal SR state compatible with $\OO$.
 If $c$ were DR, there would exist an acyclic orientation that is compatible with $c$, and therefore score-equivalent to $\OO$.
 But by Proposition~\ref{pro:equiv_orient_cycle_flip} this is impossible: one can't go from an acyclic orientation to one containing a directed cycle through a series of cycle-flips.
 Therefore $c$ is not DR, as desired. \end{proof}